The name of the Society is "The Harrow Angling Society".

 12.3) That night fishing shall be restricted to a limited number of Members in accordance with our leases, actual numbers to be specified by the Committee.
 Associate Members may not night fish but can be present on the Harefield lakes.

 12.4) Junior members are allowed to night fish providing always that they are always accompanied by and under the strict control and supervision of a member.
 Only one Junior per member.
 Family members under the age of 12 are not permitted on the lakes at night and hence cannot night fish.

-12.5) That the member must obtain a Standard Night Ticket before fishing or in the case of the Harefield lakes have purchased a Harefield Night Permit having paid the appropriate fee when (re)joining.The member must take either night ticket or permit with them to the lake when fishing.
+12.5) That the member or junior must obtain a Standard Night Ticket before fishing or in the case of the Harefield lakes have purchased a Harefield Night Permit having paid the appropriate fee when (re)joining.The member must take either night ticket or permit with them to the lake when fishing.
 Standard Night Tickets will be allocated by the Society Officer appointed for that purpose and must be applied for at least 7 days in advance.
 A Standard Night Ticket that cannot be used must be cancelled by the member, Failure to do this may result in this privilege being withdrawn at the discretion of the Committee.

 12.6) The use of lights will be strictly controlled.
 A small torch may be used for general tackling up and when landing a fish, but the beam of the torch must not shine into or across the water, nor must it be permanently illuminated for the observation of a float or other bite indicators.
 Electronic bite alarms are allowed and recommended.

 12.7) Full members guests can night fish but a Standard Night Ticket must be obtained in advance for the guest.
 Guests cannot night fish at Rowley.
 See rule 14,.